 - Exploring Language Teacher Psychology: A Case Study from a Holistic Perspective (Mehvish Saleem)

 - Conclusion: Lessons Learned, Promising Perspectives (Achilleas Kostoulas and Sarah Mercer)

-To date, reviews of the book have appeared in the book has been reviewed in the following journals:
+To date, reviews of the book have appeared in the following journals:

 - JALT Journal, 41(1).
 (2019).
 Review by Brian Cullen.

 - International Journal of Applied Linguistics, 29(1) (2018).
 Review by Sharona Moskowitz.

 This book convincingly establishes a new field of enquiry, showing that language teacher psychology – though frequently neglected – really matters!
 Sarah Mercer and Achilleas Kostoulas have assembled a rich array of expert contributions, uniting hitherto disparate areas in a coherent, ground-breaking collection.Richard Smith

 In this masterful collection of recent research, Mercer and Kostoulas draw together a compelling rationale for attention to teachers as central players in language learning.
 The chapters in the book are compulsory reading for anyone wishing to gain deeper insights into language teacher psychology.Anne Burns

 The chapters in this book have succeeded in laying out a rich, colourful and textured landscape of research into language teachers.
 With its diverse conceptual frameworks and innovative methodologies, the book is bound to become a primary reference for anyone wishing to orient themselves in this terrain and/or contribute to it.Maggie Kubanyiova